itaysk/tracee-opa-experiment/Readme.md

-Tracee - OPA integration
+Tracee - OPA experiment

-Demonstration of using Open Policy Agent as a rule engine over Tracee log stream.
-This is merely a POC of why OPA can be useful in such use case.
+Experimentation of using Open Policy Agent as a rule engine over Tracee log stream.
+This is merely a POC, or even a demo of why OPA can be useful to process events.
 This is not a usable project in real world, and definitely not a product.

 ## Concepts
 The demo is built on a classical model of collect->detect->act.